rlphillips/rlphillips.github.io/_posts/2020-07-06-space-launch-data-exploration.md

-Let's now join again, and plot the launches we had for each year, by country
+Let's now join again, and plot the launches for each year, by country.

 ```python